IEvenchik/IEvenchik/README.md

 * I get very grumpy when I’m hungry.
 If I suddenly become silent or disengaged, suggest I get myself a snack!

 ## Interests and hobbies outside of work
 * I am currently reading and translating my grandmother’s life story from Russian to English.
+(Update: I am asking AI to help!)
 * I share my birthday with Albert Einstein, and National Pi Day.
 This makes me a Pisces.
 * I performed at my first standup comedy routine at a (digital) open mic-night; I now actively jot down the hilarity of everyday life.
-* During current stay at home orders, I’ve discovered the simple joys of a casual (digital) poker game with friends.
-* I love a good puzzle to help me focus and unwinde.
+* I love a good puzzle to help me focus and unwind.
 * I am grateful for my friends and family and prefer in-person interactions over those on social media.
-* I recently found my DSLR, and plan to learn to use it just in time for  the Paris Olympics this summer.
+* I am still reveling in the amazing memorizes from the Paris Olympics this summer.

 ## Other "Stuff"